 Typically, the parties (prosecution and defense) will agree to submit the case to the judge on stipulated findings.
 This means that the parties will agree to tell the judge what happened at the time the offense was committed and will submit their psychological evaluations for the judge to consider.
 If the judge finds the defendant was laboring under a mental illness such as not to know that her actions were wrong, the Rule requires that a defendant be civilly committed.

-As one recent client put it, the consequences of being found Not Guilty by Reason of Mental Illness is that you have to then deal with the consequences of being found mentally ill.
+As one recent client put it, the consequence of being found Not Guilty by Reason of Mental Illness is that you have to then deal with the consequences of being found mentally ill.

 If the defendant is already under a civil commitment order, the judge must order the commitment continued and, in the case of a felony or gross misdemeanor, that the court and the prosecutor be informed when the commitment is to end.